 “The purpose of the Persona, I believe, is to add empathetic focus to the design.
 Empathetic focus.
 By focus I mean that the design must be clean and coherent.
 It is not a collection of features added willy-nilly through the life-span of the product, even if each feature by itself makes sense.
 Rather it is having a clear image of what the product is meant to be — and what it is not meant to be — and rejecting features that do not fit, only accepting ones that do.
 By empathy, I mean an understanding of and identification with the user population, the better to ensure that they will be able to take advantage of the product, to use it readily and easily — not with frustration but with pleasure.”

-The Grey Video is absolutely brilliant and marks another major step in the evolution of Remix Culture.
-The video takes DJ Danger Mouse’s mash-up of Jay-Z’s Black Album and The Beatles’ White Album (hence “The Grey Album”) and footage from The Beatles’ Hard Day’s Night, plus some great special effects […]Continue Reading →
+The video takes DJ Danger Mouse’s mash-up of Jay-Z’s Black Album and The Beatles’ White Album (hence “The Grey Album”) and footage from The Beatles’ Hard Day’s Night, plus some great special effects to make something entirely new.

 Another great issue of Good Experience, this time dealing with the rise of the Customer-Centric Worldview.
 Mark Hurst makes a great case for a long-term strategic (not just tactical) shift that puts the customer at the centre of the universe, not the company.
 As Mark says: “Phil Terry [Mark’s partner], likens it to the pre-Copernican view of the world.
 Like the misguided early notion that the universe revolves around the earth, many business executives today still think that business revolves around companies”.

 October 22, 2004